SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 * __linking to external portal page instead of rc profile page.__ <a id="external-portal-page">
 	If selected, the portal link on the RC frontpage, will directly link to the website of the portal (the one provided in the URL* field), instead of the internal RC page.
 * __listing in 'member of' dialog.__
-    Weither users can request membership of a portal themselves.
+    Whether users can request membership of a portal themselves.
 If a user request membership, the portal admin will still receive a confirmation request.
 * __creation of application programs.__
     This enables the application module, it should only be selected after an agreement with SAR has been made about using the Application Module.